Johannes Megapolensis: New Amsterdam

-At the conclusion of his term of ministry, Megapolensis planned to return to Holland, but was asked by Pieter Stuyvesant to become chief minister of the Dutch church in New Amsterdam.
+At the conclusion of his term of ministry at Fort Orange, Megapolensis planned to return to Holland, but was asked by Pieter Stuyvesant to become chief minister of the Dutch church in New Amsterdam.
 The dominie was initially reluctant and had to be persuaded with "friendly force".
-By the time he decided to stay, his wife had sailed and she returned to New Amsterdam in 1650.
+By the time he decided to stay, his wife had already sailed and returned to New Amsterdam in 1650.
 As dominie in New Amsterdam, Megapolensis was also responsible for mission stations in Bergen, New Jersey, the village of Haarlem, and occasionally in Brooklyn.
-In 1652, the Amsterdam classis sent Samuel Drisius, then serving in London, to assist Megapolensis.
+In 1652, the Amsterdam classis sent Samuel Drisius, who had served in, but fled from London, to assist Megapolensis.
 In 1656 Megapolensis purchased land in the city from Abraham Isaacsen Verplanck.
 That same year Lutherans in New Netherland petitioned for permission for public worship.
 This was opposed both by the authorities in the colony as well as in Amsterdam as it was viewed as reducing the Reformed congregation.
-The Lutherans wrote the Lutheran consistory in Amsterdam to send a good, God-fearing preacher, "...since among the Reformed here there is one who formerly was a Jesuit and on that account is very politic and disputatious."
+The Lutherans wrote the Lutheran consistory in Amsterdam to send a good, God-fearing preacher, "...since among the Reformed here there is one who formerly was a Jesuit and on that account is very politic and disputatious.".
 By this they meant Dominie Megapolensis.
 They also charged that the baptismal liturgy used was too similar to "the Papal church".

 On March 18, 1655, he sent a letter to the Classis at Amsterdam, noting, “Last summer some Jews came here from Holland in order to trade... they came several times to my house, weeping and bemoaning their misery.
 If I directed them to the Jewish merchants, they said they would not even lend them a few stivers”.
 Megapolensis further argued that the followers of the “unrighteous Mammon” aimed to get possession of Christian property and to outdo other merchants by drawing all trade toward themselves.
 These “godless rascals, who are of no benefit to the country, but look at everything for their own profit, may be sent away from here.”

-During 1657-1658 French Jesuit Simon Le Moyne journeyed from Ossernenon to Fort Orange and then to New Amsterdam to attend to the few Catholics residing there as well as some French sailors who had recently arrived in port with a prize ship.
-While there, he paid a call on Megapolensis to thank him for his kindness to Jogues.